 SEVIS Transfer Eligibility Verification Form for International Transfer Students (pdf)

-TOEFL/ English Language Proficiency: To register to take the TOEFL examination, applicants must obtain the Information Bulletin which includes a registration form.
+TOEFL/ English Language Proficiency (outside of the US): To register to take the TOEFL examination, applicants must obtain the Information Bulletin which includes a registration form.
 Bulletins are available at American embassies and consulates or at the office of the USIS, at U.S. educational commissions and foundations and at bi-national centers.
 Candidates not able to obtain a copy locally should write to TOEFL/TSE Publications, P.O.
 Box 6154, Princeton, NJ 08541-6154, USA (Telephone 609.771.7100. www.toefl.org.)
 Applicants should have their scores sent from the Education Testing Service directly to the Office of Admission, Bridgewater State University, Bridgewater, MA 02325.
 In order to have your TOEFL score reported directly to Bridgewater State University, please enter the institutional code number 3517 on the answer sheet when taking the test or on the Score Request Form.

 Please note that BSU will also accept the International English Language Testing System (IELTS), Pearson English Language Test (PTE) or Common European Framework of References for Languages (CEFRL).
 Students taking the TOEFL must receive a total score of 173 from a computer-based test, 500 from a paper-based test, or 61 on the internet-based test.
 Students taking the IELTS must receive a minimum total score of 6.0.
 Students taking the PTE must receive a minimum total score of 44.
 Students taking the CEFRL must receive a minimum total score of B2.